ddc-java-12/personal-android-project-HDawson-coder/docs/index.md

 * Watering reminder.
 User will set times they would like to be reminded to water the plants.

-*Reminder to shut off water.
+* Reminder to shut off water.
 Can set how long the app should wait before reminding.

 * Will remember what plants were planted last year, and how many fruits/vegetables you harvested if the info is added by user.

-* List of plants and general information for offline use if the download to phone option is chosen.
+* Plant information.
+Different plants, yield, watering info, etc..

 ## Device/external services